hpi-schul-cloud/schulcloud-documentation/docs/Informations/domain-driven-design.md

 - https://martinfowler.com/bliki/EvansClassification.html [1]

 ### Entity (Domain Object)
-In our backend code we use microORM as ORM for our database.
-The datarecords from the microORM are marked as Entities, therefore we hat a decorator and name conflict, with the real DDD entity.
-We solve it by calling the DDD entities "domain object".

 "Objects that have a distinct identity that runs through time and different representations.
 You also hear these called 'reference objects'."[1]

+#### Note
+In our backend code we use microORM as ORM for our database.
+The datarecords from the microORM are marked as Entities from the framework it self.
+Therefore we had a decorator name and name conflict with the real DDD entity.
+We solve it by calling the DDD entities in our project "domain object".

 ### Value Object
 "Objects that matter only as the combination of their attributes.
 Two value objects with the same values for all their attributes are considered equal.
 I also describe value objects in P of EAA."
 [1]